These twenty-four science toys for kids introduce a range of STEM topics in fun and engaging ways. Kids won’t realize they’re learning science.

 National Geographic Mega Gemstone Dig Kit: (Ages 8 and up) This kit simulates what it’s like to mine for gemstones.
 Kids can dig for the fifteen hidden gemstones including pyrite, amethyst, tiger’s eye, fluorite, quartz, obsidian, and aventurine.

-Animal Science Kit for Kids: (Ages 8 and up) This kit includes 10 activities include dissecting on owl pellet, identifying animal bones, assembling real animal skeletons, conducting an experiment to turn hard bone into rubbery bones, and more.
+Animal Science Kit for Kids: (Ages 8 and up) This kit includes 10 activities such as dissecting an owl pellet, identifying animal bones, assembling real animal skeletons, conducting an experiment to turn hard bone into rubbery bones, and more.

 4M Weather Science Kit: (Ages 8-15 years) This kit includes a variety of activities to help kids understand how our weather works.
 Activities include: experimenting with static electricity to better understand lightning, building a desktop water cycle model, making clouds, watching air currents and studying the greenhouse effect and acid rain.